LispEngineer/stm32f7_freertos/README.md

   * Priority Group = "4 bits for pre-emption priority 0 bits for subpriority"
     * (This was already set)
   * Save the `.ioc` and regenerate the code

+## Test FreeRTOS

+* Create two tasks to blink the Nucleo LEDs 2 and 3
+* Leave blinking of LED 1 for failure to start the scheduler
+* No blinking of any LEDs will be a `configASSERT()` failure

+Now, compile and load the board.
+The LD2 and 3 will blink at different speeds.